Harry McNulty: University and club rugby

 McNulty then played for Garryowen.
 He joined the Munster Academy for the 2012–13 season, but left the Munster Academy at the end of the 2013–14 season.

 From 2012 to 2014, McNulty attended University of Limerick, then transferred to University College Dublin, where he graduated with a Bachelor of Science degree in food science in 2017.
 As part of that degree, he lived in Brisbane, Australia in 2015 where he studied at the University of Queensland.

 During college, McNulty played with the Dublin University Football Club, winning the 2012 club sevens competition.

 In 2016, McNulty played club rugby for UCD in Division 1A of the All-Ireland League, under head coach Andy Skehan.

 In 2020 McNulty signed with Major League Rugby newcomer LA Giltinis who also signed his brother Sean.

 Ireland national rugby sevens team

 In 2016, McNulty was part of the Ireland national rugby sevens team when they attempted unsuccessfully to qualify for the 2016 Olympics.

 In 2017, McNulty remained with the Ireland squad where he played in the Rugby Europe 2017 Sevens Grand Prix Series.
 McNulty was Ireland's leading try-scorer at the 2017 Moscow Sevens with six tries.

 McNulty represented Ireland at the 2018 Rugby World Cup Sevens, where Ireland finished ninth.

 McNulty was part of the Ireland squad at the 2019 Hong Kong Sevens qualifier, where Ireland won the tournament to advance to "core team" status for the 2019–20 World Rugby Sevens Series.

 McNulty was a member of the Ireland national rugby sevens team that qualified for the 2020 Summer Olympics.
 He also competed for Ireland at the 2022 Rugby World Cup Sevens in Cape Town.
+He led Ireland at the 2024 Summer Olympics in Paris.